Collaboration

 Finding the right amount of detail can be challenging.

-PRDs that are too detailed can be hard to interpret, whereas those that are too vague can be non-starters and lead to confusion.
-Prototypes serve to ease this tension by showing not telling.
+PRDs that are too detailed can be difficult to interpret, whereas those that are too vague can be non-starters and lead to confusion.
+Prototypes serve to ease this tension by showing, rather than telling.

 The case for working in sync, not in silos